patternfly/patternfly-org/packages/patternfly-4/content/get-started/getstarted-dev.md

 path: "/get-started/developers"
 ---
 <h1 class="pf-c-title pf-m-4xl">Develop with PatternFly</h1>
-<p>Before you begin, check out <a href="/get-started/about">About Patternfly 4</a> to get acquainted with the basic elements of the design system.</p>
+<p>Before you begin, check out <a href="/get-started/about">About PatternFly 4</a> to get acquainted with the basic elements of the design system.</p>

 <h1 class="pf-c-title pf-m-xl pf-u-mt-xl">Get started with:</h1>